killuaDev/irishGuide/Muskerry Intro to Reading Irish Words.md

 The information here is added to in the pages about verb forms, which are often exceptional in their pronunciation, and in the page about /əi/ and /au/.

-There are various exceptions that aren't mentioned here, but can be seen in [[Muskerry Pronunciation]]
+There are various exceptions that aren't mentioned here, but can be seen in the [Pronunciation Reference](Muskerry Pronunciation.md)